 There are a few unnecessary accoutrements (for me), things like the switchable traction control system, and the three different riding modes – road, rain and sport, but Triumph have really thought about the rest of it – 43mm upside down BPF (Big Piston Forks) front forks, the Ohlins twin-shock rear, and of course, the aluminium rimmed, spoked wheels – huge love for them.

 You Pays Your Money …

-Having spent around five days just swirling this argument around in my head, I’ve discounted the Yamaha as a complete no-go; too small, too uncomfortable and too middle-of-the-road ish.
+Having spent around five days just swirling the whole Cafe Race v Sports Bike argument around in my head, I’ve discounted the Yamaha as a complete no-go; too small, too uncomfortable and too middle-of-the-road-ish.
 By that, I mean if I wanted a razor sharp sportbike, I’d buy one with some proper horsepower, not just donkey power.